singerla/automizer-data/README.md

 const result = await getData(selector, grid)

-// automizer-data will convert the data directly into
+// automizer-data will convert the result directly into
 // a pptx-automizer-object.
 const chartData = result.toSeriesCategories()
 ```